bamaecohydro/TheValleyRulesTheStream/README.md

-# The Valley Rules the stream
+# The valley rules the stream

 Just three hydrologists trying to make sense of the world.